 8: Do you have a studio?

-I specialize in location photography and can bring the studio to you.
-I frequently rent a small east-end Toronto studio.
-If necessary, I can also rent a studio in a few other locations.
+I specialize in location photography and will bring the studio to you.
+If the need arises, I can rent studio space.
 I have about 16 years of studio experience and was a newspaper's go-to photographer whenever studio lighting was required.

 9: Is your business insured?